kennethkoh5501/BSL2e/README.md

 npm run pipeline
 ```

 The script mirrors the A–F procedure above: it audits the active registry, captures diagnostics, attempts npm/pnpm/yarn installs with public mirrors, and provides guidance for manual `node_modules` extraction if networking remains blocked before running the Firebase deployment checks.
+When all tooling succeeds it verifies that the static export directory `out/` exists, enforces a Firebase Hosting configuration that serves from `out`, and then executes `firebase deploy --only hosting`.